Arithmetic unique ergodicity for flat vector bundles: Introduction

 For any weak star limit $\mu_{\mathscr{M}}$ of measures $\{\lv u_{p,j}\rv_\mathbb{C}^2d{v}_{\mathscr{M}}\}_{p,j\in\mathbb{N}}$ on $\mathscr{M}$ given in \eqref{1.14'} when $\lambda_{p,j}\to\infty$, we can construct its microlocal lift measure $\mu_{\pi^*\mathscr{M}}$ on $\pi^*\mathscr{M}$, which is invariant with respect to the \emph{horizontal geodesic flow} on $\pi^*\mathscr{M}$, denoted by $(\bm{g}_t)$, defined by the right action of $g_t$ given in \eqref{2.12} on the $\mathrm{SL}_2(\mathbb{R})$ component of $\pi^*\mathscr{M}$, that is,

-Compared with the semiclassical analysis on a single vector bundle in \cref{A.3.1}, the main difference here is that $p$ is \emph{not} fixed, we shall be careful about uniformity for an infinite number of bundles.
-We achieve this by carrying on analysis on \emph{an infinite dimensional vector bundle} using \eqref{1.10...}.
-We follow the representation-theoretic construction of Wolpert \cite{MR1838659} and Lindenstrauss \cite{MR1859345}, which is an alternative to the original pseudo-differential approach of Schnirelman \cite{MR0402834}, Colin de Verdiére \cite{MR818831} and Zelditch \cite{MR916129}.
+Compared with the semiclassical analysis on a single vector bundle in \cref{A.3.1}, the main difference here is that $p$ is \emph{not} fixed.
+We must therefore keep track of uniformity over the infinite family of bundles.
+This is realized by carrying out analysis on \emph{an infinite dimensional vector bundle} using \eqref{1.10...}.
+We follow the representation-theoretic construction of Wolpert \cite{MR1838659} and Lindenstrauss \cite{MR1859345}, which is an alternative to the original pseudo-differential approach of Schnirelman \cite{MR0402834}, Colin de Verdière \cite{MR818831} and Zelditch \cite{MR916129}.

 We shall show that